getCUJO/ThreatIntel/Research_materials/Golang_reversing/README.md

 ## hacktivity2020.pdf

-Our presentation slides from Hacktivity 2020.
+The presentation slides based on the conference talk from Hacktivity 2020.

+## reversing_golang_binaries_with_ghidra.pdf

+The detailed research whitepaper on Reversing Golang Binaries with Ghidra.